DOAJ/doaj/static_content/_apply/content/guide.md

 ---

+## Updating your journal record

+To update the information that we hold about your journal, you should:
+- log into your account
+- click 'Publisher' under 'My account' to go to your Publisher dashboard
+- go to the My journals tab
+- click the black 'Update' button next to the journal you wish to update

+A 'Journal update request form' will open with the current answers prefilled.
+Change those questions which need to be updated.
+If you haven't updated your record since before November 2020 when we updated our application form, we suggest that you do a thorough review and update of every answer.

+When you are happy that all answers are correct, submit the update to us.

+Updates are processed within six weeks of submission.

+---

 ## Appeals

 If you would like to appeal against a decision to reject your application for more than 6 months or remove your journal from DOAJ, send an email to the DOAJ Managing Editors, [managing-editors@doaj.org](mailto:managing-editors@doaj.org).